 I'm Riccardo, software developer.
-I love new challenges and to learn new things.
+I love new challenges and learning new things.

 Currently, I am pursuing a Master's degree in Computer Science at Technical University Munich (TUM), with a major in Security Engineering, and I work as Solutions Architect at nextbit, an Italian company in the Data Science industry.

 In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.

 Nextbit increases business productivity and efficiency in the digital age by enabling the adoption of the latest innovation on Data Science and Artificial Intelligence.

 Our team bridges the latest academic research in the analytics field by applying a variety of skills including: data engineering, data science, user experience, creative design to solve business problems.
 We use a well-planned and rigorous implementation approach to achieve results; quality is at the hearth of any project we undertake.

 As Solutions Architect I’m involved in daily basis work to put in production and maintain solutions developed by our Data Science team, and to facilitate work for our teams automatizing as much as possible.

 The advantages of CarSharing for companies: whether small businesses or corporations, bicycles, limousines or trucks, whether conventional or electric: fleetster optimizes the utilization of vehicle fleets, lowers costs, saves vehicles and even makes the private use of pool vehicles possible.
 This is good for the environment, good for the company and good for the staff.